masaccio/numbers-parser/README.md

 ### Formulas

 Formula evaluation relies on Numbers storing current values which should usually be the case.
 In cells containing a formula, `value` returns the computed value of the formula.
-The formula itself is available using the `foruma` property.
+The formula itself is available using the `formula` property.

 ### Pandas